-Don’t be put off by Brexit procrastination, says Brian Duckett.
+Don’t be put off by Brexit procrastination, says Brian Duckett of The Franchising Centre.
 The UK has a proven record of franchise success and may be the ideal location for your next expansion

 The commercial property market is a nightmare.
 Candidates take forever to make a decision.
 Roll-out is slow until there’s evidence of success.
 And now there’s the perceived threat of Brexit.
 That’s what some prospective investors say of the UK.